photo source: Pinterest

 I like to be prepared without having to freak out and run around like a chicken with my head cut off every time there is a Christmas party or holiday get-together and need to bring a host or hostess gift.
 People will think you spend so much time and effort on it and ran out just for them and will be like..WHATTTT how do you do it?!
 Welp…it’s a trick.

 There’s really not many things more stressful than gift shopping during Christmas season.
-Finding the right gifts for all of the people in your life is not only expensive, but frustrating too.
+Finding the right gifts for all of the people in your life is not only expensive but frustrating too, while some would be more than happy with something like a Bissell vacuum others might be a little harder to shop for.
 Depending on your price range and who you’re shopping for, a friend of mine told me that WatchShopping is a great place to find great gifts (hopefully that means I’ll have a new Rolex shoved into my stocking come the 25th of December!)
 My method is that I tend to stock up on inexpensive but cool gifts right before Thanksgiving.
 I keep these gifts in our pantry or in the closet of our guest room.
 This way, throughout the holiday season I can just grab one of these gifts, quickly wrap it, and then head over, seemingly SOOO on top of it. (meanwhile I probably haven’t shaved my legs for two days).
 Some of the gifts I usually stock up on are candles, baking or bar accoutrement, books, ornaments, and any other odds and ends that you may find.
 As a rule of thumb, I like to stick to gifts that are $25 or less.
 I have included below a bunch of different great gifts you can stock up on for all those last minute get-togethers or unannounced house guests and they are all $25 or less!!!
 Be sure to check out websites you buy these from to take advantage of free shipping and other discounts that always pop up during the holidays.

 [p.s. that Voluspa candle is one that I ALWAYS keep handy to give out as gifts.
 If you have received it from me already it’s because I love you and it’s the best smell of all time]